Frijol/climate-change/entities/_entities.md

 * LEED: Leadership in Energy and Environmental Design: a nationally accepted organization for design, operation and construction of high performance green buildings (United States)
 * [Carbon War Room](http://carbonwarroom.com/): international NGO founded by Richard Branson working toward market-based solutions to carbon emissions (capitalistic/entrepreneurial solutions)
 * IPCC: Intergovernmental Panel on Climate Change (a UN organization)
+* [One Million Climate Jobs](http://www.climate-change-jobs.org/about): campaign by trade unionists to create more jobs by moving to more climate-sustainable practices
+* [Beyond Zero Emissions](http://bze.org.au/): non-profit think-tank dedicated to carbon negativity in Australia [Klein, 93][Klein]

 {% include "../BIBLIOGRAPHY.md" %}